csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 #### Q1: What are you planning to build?

- > Short (1 - 2 min' read)
- * Start with a single sentence, high-level description of the product.
- * Be clear - Describe the problem you are solving in simple terms.
- * Be concrete.
-For example:
-    * What are you planning to build?
-Is it a website, mobile app, browser extension, command-line app, etc.?
-    * When describing the problem/need, give concrete examples of common use cases.
-    * Assume your the reader knows nothing about the problem domain and provide the necessary context.
- * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
-   For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
- * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

 We are creating a system that streamlines and centralizes StopGap’s ramp requests.
 Clients will be able to place ramp orders and keep track of their progress, and StopGap will be able to easily manage and fulfill these orders.
 This will be a web app where both clients and the StopGap team will have accounts.

 Many Toronto stores have entrance ways that are not aligned with the street level, creating a step that people with certain disabilities are not able to traverse.
 A business owner in charge of one of these stores who wants to order a ramp from StopGap for their entrance can use the web app to easily place an order and track its status.
 On the other side, the StopGap team can use the web app to organize the requests they do get, and communicate with their clients.
 For instance, if a photo submitted by a client is not clear enough to tell the height of the entranceway from, a StopGap employee can contact that client directly within the app, letting them know the issue and how to solve it.

 #### Q2: Who are your target users?

-  > Short (1 - 2 min' read max)
- * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
- * **Feel free (but not obligated) to use personas.
-   You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 There are two main groups of target users: StopGap clients and StopGap employees.
 There are some personas for our target users: